 Given that the South African rooibos industry is successfully supplying (and periodically over-supplying) the global market for rooibos, there is little commercial benefit for farmers in other countries to attempt to grab would-be market share from South African producers.

 Added to this, there is considerable local knowledge (which is closely held by rooibos farmers) regarding how to produce and process rooibos tea successfully.
-This information and know-how is not easily accessible to farmers in other countries.
+This information and know-how is not readily accessible to farmers in other countries.
 Successful rooibos farming and processing is complex and not easily replicated, even within South Africa in the right regions by farmers who lack the know-how.

 An added barrier to the commercial cultivation of rooibos elsewhere in the world is that of intellectual property and bio-prospecting.
 In terms of international laws regulating the protection of indigenous resources, it is illegal to export seed, seedlings and cultivation of species that are protected by the Convention on Biological Diversity, which is an international agreement binding on all member states of the United Nations that came into effect in 1993.